How can HR data be used to attract and retain staff?

 There are 4 types of data exploitation:

-analytical: to help understand causes;
+• analytical: to understand the causes ;

 Leveraging HR data can help you better meet your challenges in terms of attracting and retaining talent, as well as employee engagement.
 Indeed, a better understanding of the origin of tensions within the company and their impact on the most stable employees is essential.
 This reduces the attrition rate and ensures that measures are taken in good time for “at-risk” employees.